WhatsApp

 He doesn't know.
 He needs to check last week's numbers.
 Compare mentally.
 Calculate percentage change.

-By the me he figures out 847 is 23% below normal and there's a problem, it's been 2 hours.
+By the time he figures out 847 is 23% below normal and there's a problem, it's been 2 hours.

 The dashboard showed the data.
 It didn't show the meaning.